 Using the p-value calculator

 This statistical significance calculator allows you to perform a post-hoc statistical evaluation of a set of data when the outcome of interest is difference of two proportions (binomial data, e.g. conversion rate or event rate) or difference of two means (continuous data, e.g. height, weight, speed, time, revenue, etc.).
-You can use a Z-test (recommended) or a T-test to calculate the observed significance level (p-value statistic).
+You can use a Z-test (recommended) or a T-test to find the observed significance level (p-value statistic).
 The Student's T-test is recommended mostly for very small sample sizes, e.g. n < 30.
+In order to avoid type I error inflation which might occur with unequal variances the calculator automatically applies the Welch's T-test instead of Student's T-test if the sample sizes differ significantly or if one of them is less than 30 and the sampling ratio is different than one.

 If entering proportions data, you need to know the sample sizes of the two groups as well as the number or rate of events.
 You can enter that as a proportion (e.g. 0.10), percentage (e.g. 10%) or just the raw number of events (e.g. 50).

-If entering means data, you need to simply copy/paste or type in the raw data, each observation separated by comma, space, new line or tab.
+If entering means data in the calculator, you need to simply copy/paste or type in the raw data, each observation separated by comma, space, new line or tab.
 Copy-pasting from a Google or Excel spreadsheet works fine.

-The p-value calculator will output: p-value, significance level, T-score or Z-score, degrees of freedom, and the observed difference.
+The p-value calculator will output: p-value, significance level, T-score or Z-score (depending on the choice of statistical hypothesis test), degrees of freedom, and the observed difference.
 For means data it will also output the sample sizes, means, and pooled standard error of the mean.
 The p-value is for a one-sided hypothesis (one-tailed test), allowing you to infer the direction of the effect (more on one vs. two-tailed tests).
+However, the probability value for the two-sided hypothesis (two-tailed p-value) is also calculated and displayed, although it should see little to no practical applications.

-Warning: You must have fixed the sample size / stopping time of your experiment in advance, otherwise you will be guilty of optional stopping (fishing for significance) which will inflate your type I error.
-Also, you should not use this calculator for comparisons of more than two means or proportions, or for comparisons of two groups based on more than one metric.
-If your experiment involves more than one treatment group or involve more than one outcome variables you need a more advanced tool which corrects for multiple comparisons and multiple testing.
+Warning: You must have fixed the sample size / stopping time of your experiment in advance, otherwise you will be guilty of optional stopping (fishing for significance) which will inflate the type I error of the test rendering the statistical significance level unusable.
+Also, you should not use this significance calculator for comparisons of more than two means or proportions, or for comparisons of two groups based on more than one metric.
+If a test involves more than one treatment group or more than one outcome variable you need a more advanced tool which corrects for multiple comparisons and multiple testing.
 This statistical calculator might help.

 What is "p-value" and "significance level"

-The p-value is a heavily used statistic that quantifies the uncertainty of a given measurement, usually as a part of an experiment, medical trial, as well as in observational studies.
-It is inseparable from inference through a Null-Hypothesis Statistical Test (NHST) in which we pose a null hypothesis reflecting the currently established theory or a model of the world we don't want to dismiss without solid evidence (the tested hypothesis), and an alternative hypothesis: an alternative model of the world.
-For example, the statistical null hypothesis could be that exposure to ultra-violet light for prolonged periods of time has positive or neutral effects regarding developing skin cancer, while the alternative hypothesis can be that it has a negative effect on development of skin cancer.
+The p-value is a heavily used test statistic that quantifies the uncertainty of a given measurement, usually as a part of an experiment, medical trial, as well as in observational studies.
+By definition, it is inseparable from inference through a Null-Hypothesis Statistical Test (NHST).
+In it we pose a null hypothesis reflecting the currently established theory or a model of the world we don't want to dismiss without solid evidence (the tested hypothesis), and an alternative hypothesis: an alternative model of the world.
+For example, the statistical null hypothesis could be that exposure to ultraviolet light for prolonged periods of time has positive or neutral effects regarding developing skin cancer, while the alternative hypothesis can be that it has a negative effect on development of skin cancer.

-In this framework the p-value reflects the probability of observing the result which was observed, or a more extreme one, assuming the null hypothesis is true.
+In this framework a p-value is defined as the probability of observing the result which was observed, or a more extreme one, assuming the null hypothesis is true.
 In notation this is expressed as:

 p(x0) = Pr(d(X) > d(x0); H0)

 where x0 is the observed data (x1,x2...xn), d is a special function (statistic, e.g. calculating a Z-score), X is a random sample (X1,X2...Xn) from the sampling distribution of the null hypothesis.
-This can be visualized in this way:
+This equation is used in this p-value calculator and can be visualized as such:

 Therefore the p-value expresses the probability of committing a type I error: rejecting the null hypothesis if it is in fact true.
 See below for a full proper interpretation of the p-value statistic.